canonical/argo-operators/charms/argo-controller/terraform/README.md

 ## Usage

+This module is intended to be used as part of a higher-level module.
+When defining one, users should ensure that Terraform is aware of the `juju_model` dependency of the charm module.
+There are two options to do so when creating a high-level module:

-### Integrating in a higher-level module
+### Define a `juju_model` resource
-In order to use this module in a higher-level module, ensure that Terraform is aware of its `juju_model` dependency by passing to the `model_name` input  a reference to the `juju_model` resource's name.
+Define a `juju_model` resource and pass to the `model_name` input a reference to the `juju_model` resource's name.
 For example:

 ```
 resource "juju_model" "testing" {